ibm-cloud-docs/watson-assistant/build-custom-extension.md

 1. In the **Review extension** step, review what has been imported.

-    - The **Review servers** table shows the URLs of the servers defined in the OpenAPI document.
+    - The **Review servers** table shows the URLs of the servers defined in the OpenAPI document, along with any required server variables.

-        The **Review operations** table shows the operations that the assistant will be able to call from an action step.
+    - The **Review operations** table shows the operations that the assistant will be able to call from an action step.
 An _operation_ is a request using a particular HTTP method, such as `GET` or `POST`, on a particular resource.

         ![Review operations table](images/extension-review-operations.png)